How to Clean Your Tongue the Right Way - Triple Bristle’s Tongue Cleaners

 - After your 3-6 brushes, rinse your toothbrush with warm water.

 - Keep your toothbrush in a dry location, head up to air dry.
-Toothbrushes should be kept far from toilets, and don’t let your toothbrush head touch other objects, especially other toothbrushes.
+Toothbrushes should be kept far from toilets, and don’t let your sonic toothbrush head touch other objects, especially other toothbrushes.

 Is it okay to brush your tongue with toothpaste?
 It is okay to brush your tongue with toothpaste.
 Some dentists recommend brushing your tongue with toothpaste, while others find it unnecessary.
 If you use toothpaste, be careful not to swallow any, since you’ll be brushing the back of your tongue.